Home

 The list below consists of some of the great piano accompanists of the 20th Century whose contribution to the art song in particular, and music for accompanied instrumental soloists of all kinds, deserves recognition.

-But before you do, listen to the following.
-It is a masterclass by Gerald Moore, perhaps the greatest accompanist of them all, and will help you in your exploration and enjoyment of the music to be heard in this section.
+Click on a live link to enjoy their art in this unique domain of pianism.
+But before you do, listen to the following from The Unashamed Accompianist by the piano accompanist Gerald Moore, perhaps the greatest of them all, and itwill help you in your exploration and enjoyment of the music to be heard in this section.

 Arnaltes, Edelmiro (contemporary)